 Despite being about 9% Jewish and having a sizable Muslim minority, and despite (or perhaps because) of its status as one of the New York area's premier shopping and retail centers, it is the last county in New Jersey, and one of the last counties in the nation, that still has blue laws on the books.
 All shops, with the exception of grocery stores, convenience stores, gas stations and restaurants, are closed on Sundays.
 Most people have opted to keep it not due to religion, but in order to protest commercialization and in order to have one day of peace and quiet per week.
 This is most pronounced in the town of Paramus, one of the largest shopping meccas in the country, home to the state's largest mall and sitting at the confluence of Routes 4 and 17 just ten miles from the George Washington Bridge.
 It has blue laws even more restrictive than the rest of the county, closing offices in addition to shops.

 Koreatown: Southern Bergen County (specifically Fort Leenote Or, as some jokers love to call it, "Fort Rhee", Leonia, and Palisades Park, just over the George Washington Bridge) is home to the largest Korean enclave in the world outside Los Angeles and Korea itself.
-Much of the area is thoroughly bilingual, with road signs and even ballots offered in both English and Korean.
+Much of the area is thoroughly bilingual, with road signs and even ballots offered in both English and Korean.note Under New Jersey law, if enough of the population in a county has a language other than English as a first language, ballots and other government information must be provided in that language.
+For the most part, this means that heavily-Hispanic areas have ballots and information in Spanish.
 It's telling that, when Girls' Generation and other K-pop groups arrived to tour in America, their first New York area stop was in Overpeck County Park, not in New York itself.
 It helps that the climate of the area is similar to that of Seoul.

 The Meadowlands: A swampy area in northern Hudson, southern Bergen and eastern Essex Counties, at the terminus of the Hackensack and Passaic Rivers as they enter Newark Bay.
 Thanks to those two rivers, both of which are polluted to an ungodly level (some areas along the lower Passaic are still closed off due to dioxin pollution), as well as having been used as a landfill in the past (including rubble from London after World War II), the swamps of the Meadowlands are one of the main areas that gives New Jersey its reputation as a literal dump.
 It is the site of:

 Metlife Stadium (formerly New Meadowlands Stadium), home of the New York Giants and Jetsnote Even though neither team actually plays in New York.
 This has led to NJ's current governor pointedly and purposely referring to the Jets as the "Jersey Jets" as a bit of a Take That at the franchise owners for keeping "New York" in the name, which replaced nearby Giants Stadium in 2010.
-The Super Bowl will be held here in 2014, the first time the event will be held in cold weather (all past Bowls were held in warm-weather cities or in domed stadiums).
+The Super Bowl was held here in 2014, the first time the event was held in cold weather (all past Bowls were held in warm-weather cities or in domed stadiums); by good fortune, it was merely chilly on Super Sunday, although a major winter storm hit more or less the day after.

-The Izod Center, former home of the New Jersey Nets and New Jersey Devils, who have since moved to the Prudential Center in Newark.
+The Izod Center, former home of the New Jersey Nets, who have since moved to Brooklyn, and the New Jersey Devils, who have since moved to the Prudential Center in Newark.
 It is also used as a major concert arena.

 A large number of dead Mob hits.
 One of the (many) locations proposed to be Jimmy Hoffa's final resting place was under the stands of the old Giants Stadium.